July 2022 Novel Ideas: 24 Quick Book Reviews

 So now she is fake-dating Donovan and helping the cupcake store in the process.
 But can they turn this fake relationship into something more?

 Um yes, and with SIZZLING chemistry to boot!
+You will love this pick from Ultimate beach reads 2023.

 Thanks to St. Martin’s Press for my review copy of this book.
 All opinions are my own.